-FIG. 11: Top row: PCA results for the antiferromagnetic (fully frustrated) TLIM, with fixed J = -1. (a) Relative variances.
-L = 30. (b) Projection onto the plane of leading two principal components.
-The color bar indicates the temperature in the unit of |J|.
-L = 30. (c) The normalized quantified first leading component as a function of temperature. (d) The normalized quantified second leading component as a function of temperature. (e) The weight vector corresponding to the first leading component. (f) The weight vector corresponding to the second leading component.
-See text for interpretation.
+FIG. 11.
+Top row: PCA results for the antiferromagnetic (fully frustrated) TLIM, with fixed J=-1. (a) Relative variances.
+L=30. (b) Projection onto the plane of the leading two principal components.
+The color bar indicates the temperature in units of |J|.
+L=30. (c) The normalized quantified first leading component as a function of temperature. (d) The normalized quantified second leading component as a function of temperature. (e) The weight vector corresponding to the first leading component. (f) The weight vector corresponding to the second leading component.
+See the text for an interpretation.